ThornDuke/sams-pwd-generator/README.md

   width="650"
   />

+### 3. _On the fly_ password

 If you don't have time to waste and all you want is ONE password, the extension provides a context menu command: `Generate password at cursor`, with which a password is produced and inserted at the point where the cursor is located.
 If text is selected, the entered password replaces the selected text.
 If there are many cursors, the extension create a password for each of them.
+You can change the length of the password produced with this option by acting on the `Length at cursor` configuration parameter as explained in the next paragraph.

 <img
   src="https://github.com/ThornDuke/sams-pwd-generator/raw/master/resources/demo03.gif"